hyewonRyu/Mission-Mars/Scoping Statement.md

  * __expected benefits__

 For Microsoft Australia, the Northern Territory and Queensland Account Team have been successful enabling Azure for the Northern Territory Government - their first account and subscriptions - to provide the services for this engagement.
 Proving provenance through this engagement is leading to further opportunities to explore AI applied to primary industries in the Northern Territory.

-For Commercial Software Engineering, we have the opportunity to develop a pipeline/service which provides out-of-the-box scoring of images and footage using a combination of Region Proposal Networks, base networks / models and framework, to expedite initial exploratory data analysis for applied computer vision, drawing from domain specific model zoos.
-We then better equip ourselves to help develop domain specific computer vision models globally.
-We're also encouraging the collation of the equivalent of ImageNet for BRUV, a perspective the can be used for further domains.
+For Commercial Software Engineering, we have the opportunity to develop a pipeline/service which provides out-of-the-box scoring of images and footage using a combination of Region Proposal Networks, base networks / models and framework, to expedite initial exploratory data analysis for applied computer vision, and drawing from domain specific model zoos.
+We then better equip ourselves to help develop further domain specific computer vision models globally.

+We're also encouraging the collation of the equivalent of ImageNet for BRUV, a perspective the can be used for other domains.

 __Target Deliverables(we will update it until next Tuesday)__